open-feature/open-feature.github.io/content/home/participate.md

 ## Participate

-Sign-up for the news and share your expectations using **[this Google Form](https://bit.ly/openfeature-signup)**.
+If you are interested to be informed about the project or to contribute, sign-up for news and share your expectations using **[this Google Form](https://bit.ly/openfeature-signup)**.
 This form collects contact emails and also offers opportunities to share your expectations for the project.
 We will contact you soon.